jeertmans/jeertmans.github.io/_tabs/projects.md

 - Implementing the missing `jax.scipy.special.fresnel` function [jax#22843](https://github.com/google/jax/pull/22843);
 - Adding support for all modes in `numpy.correlate` for Numba's JIT [numba#7543](https://github.com/numba/numba/pull/7543);
-- Working on removing dependency to FFMPEG in Manim [manim#3501](https://github.com/ManimCommunity/manim/pull/3501);
+- Working on removing dependency to FFmpeg in Manim [manim#3501](https://github.com/ManimCommunity/manim/pull/3501);

 I strive to make my work accessible, leveraging code quality tools, linters, formatters, documenting my code, and so on.

 You can find a few of my projects below, but feel free to go through my [GitHub profile](https://github.com/jeertmans) for more content!

+{% include projects.html %}